 Job application tip 1: Audit your LinkedIn connections

 One thing I didn’t cover is the importance of cleaning up your LinkedIn connections.
 By “cleaning up,” I mean you should remove any connections who might say something not positive about you if a recruiter/hiring manager messaged them on LinkedIn.

-My private information is protected and monitored, I’m alerted when my information is uploaded to the dark web, and I benefit from improved Google search results, along with social media audits/monitoring.
+Now that I use the tool, I know my private information is protected and securely monitored, I’m alerted when my information is uploaded somewhere new, and I benefit from improved Google search results, along with social media audits/monitoring.

-During my research, I found two legit tools that allow you to efficiently personalize your resume to any job description.
+During my research, I found two legit tools that allow you to efficiently personalize your resume to any job description: JobScan and ResumeWorded.

 They’re freemium tools, but I purchased the premium version to give them a test drive.

-First, you’ll upload your resume and your LinkedIn profile (by saving it as a PDF and via URL for LinkedIn).
+First, you’ll upload your resume (by saving it as a PDF) and your LinkedIn profile (via a URL).
 Then you’ll copy and paste a link to the specific job description you’re applying to.

 If you pay for premium, you can easily create a bank of bullet points, and save different resumes for different types of positions.
 This is a huge time saver, and I love it.